 Our app is the ultimate travel buddy; book tickets, check live train times, and more.

-We now measure performance through Time to 3 minutes, Time to 15 minutes and cancellations.
-The key difference between CP6 metrics and PPM is that Time to 3 and Time to 15 are measured at every station our services call at, whereas PPM was solely based on the train's final destination.
-Analysing performance through CP6 metrics allows for a clearer representation of punctuality along the whole route, rather than just at the final destination.
-A key focus for TPE is our Time to 3 measurements, making sure that our trains are no more than two minutes and 59 seconds late at any station on their journey.
-Cancellations aren't included in Time to 3 and Time to 15 (another difference from PPM), so it's important also to report the percentage of trains cancelled to capture the reliability of the service through the cancellation percentage.
+A key focus for TPE is our Time to 3 measurements, ensuring our trains are no more than two minutes and 59 seconds late at any station on each journey.
+Cancellations aren't included in Time to 3 and Time to 15, so it's important also to report the percentage of trains cancelled to capture the reliability of the service through the cancellation percentage.

 You’re being redirected to an external website.